Spin-Orbit Coupling of Europa's Ice Shell and Interior: Introduction

 Europa has been a subject of intense interest since the Voyager missions, and this paper follows a long history of research into the orientation and spin history of Europa's icy surface.
-The Voyager mission revealed a smooth surface nearly devoid of impact craters, with a subsurface ocean suggested as the likely culprit for the rapid resurfacing.\cite{EuropaVoyagerWater1983} Due to the pervasive tectonic features observed on its surface, whose implied background stress field cannot be generated by diurnal tidal-driven stresses alone, it was suggested that Europa could rotate faster than the synchronous angular velocity, producing the necessary large stress fields in the ice shell.\cite{Greenberg1984} Additional works have subsequently argued for non-synchronous rotation (NSR) by interpretation of tectonic features from both Voyager and Galileo data\cite{HoppaScience1999, Greenberg2003TidalStress,GreenbergEuropaRotation2002,Kattenhorn2002,Geissler1998}, suggesting NSR periods on the order of $10^{4}$ to $10^{5}$ yrs.
-It is worth noting that there are competing explanations for the source of the background stress field, including ice shell freezing\cite{Nimmo2004} and polar wander\cite{Greenberg2003TidalStress,Ojakangas1989EuropaPW,Sarid2002PolarWander}.
-Direct observation of NSR has proven quite difficult due to the extremely long expected timescale.
-Hoppa et al. used pairs of images from Voyager 2 and by Galileo 17 years later to attempt a direct observation of NSR.\cite{Hoppa1999a} They found no signature at all, and from the precision of their measurements, they determined that the period of NSR must be greater than 12000 years.
-Recently, Burnett and Hayne used Europa's hemispheric color dichotomy, which is produced by anisotropic exogenic processes, to search for a signature of NSR.\cite{Burnett_Icarus} We found no signature at all, and our analysis furthermore found that the synodic period of NSR should be at least $10^{6}$ yrs.
+The Voyager mission revealed a smooth surface nearly devoid of impact craters, with a subsurface ocean suggested as the likely culprit for the rapid resurfacing \citep{EuropaVoyagerWater1983}.
+Due to the pervasive tectonic features observed on its surface, whose implied background stress field cannot be generated by diurnal tidal-driven stresses alone, it was suggested that Europa could rotate faster than the synchronous angular velocity, producing the necessary large stress fields in the ice shell \citep{Greenberg1984}.
+Additional works have subsequently argued for non-synchronous rotation (NSR) by interpretation of tectonic features from both Voyager and Galileo data \citep{HoppaScience1999, Greenberg2003TidalStress,GreenbergEuropaRotation2002,Kattenhorn2002,Geissler1998}, suggesting very slow NSR periods on the order of $10^{4}$ to $10^{5}$ yrs.
+This corresponds to an unintuitive equilibrium state which appears synchronous on human timescales, but leaves its mark on the surface via a powerful stress field due to the strain from slow rotation over the unobservable millennia.
+It is worth noting that there are competing explanations for the source of the background stress field, including ice shell freezing \citep{Nimmo2004} and polar wander \citep{Greenberg2003TidalStress,Ojakangas1989EuropaPW,Sarid2002PolarWander}.
+Direct observation of NSR has proven quite difficult due to the extremely long expected timescale. \cite{Hoppa1999a} used pairs of images from Voyager 2 and by Galileo 17 years later to attempt a direct observation of NSR.
+They found no signature at all, and from the precision of their measurements, they determined that the period of NSR must be greater than 12000 years.
+Recently, \cite{Burnett_Icarus} used Europa's hemispheric color dichotomy, which is produced by anisotropic exogenic processes, to search for a signature of NSR.
+We found no signature at all, and our analysis furthermore found that the synodic period of NSR should be at least $10^{6}$ yrs.